Holographic Entanglement Entropy for Brane-World Higher Derivative Gravity: Introduction

 Inspired by double holography \cite{Chen:2020uac} and renormalized holographic entanglement entropy (RHEE) \cite{Taylor:2016aoi}, we develop a new approach to derive the HEE for brane-world higher derivative (BWHD) gravity.
 The so-called BWHD gravities are the counterterms of holographic renormalization \cite{Balasubramanian,deHaro:2000vlm}, which are identities as the effective action of ``quantum gravity" on the branes in double holography \cite{Chen:2020uac}.
 Interestingly, the BWHD gravity can construct a new kind of massive gravity in three dimensions \cite{Bueno:2023dpl}.
 Our method can reproduce the HEE for curvature-squared gravity \cite{Dong:2013qoa, Camps:2013zua}.
 Furthermore, it drives a new non-perturbative covariant entropy formula for the cubic BWHD gravity in general dimensions.
 Finally, we briefly discuss the HEE for quartic BWHD gravity in flat space.
 We make several tests of our results.
 Remarkably, our approach is independent of the splitting problem.
+Note that BWHD gravities also suffer the splitting problem: different splittings of squashed cones yield different entropy.
+Our approach bypasses this problem by the self-consistency of double holography or the finiteness of renormalized entanglement entropy.
 However, it can only deal with the BWHD gravity.
 We remark that BWHD gravity is a fascinating HD theory of gravity.
 First of all, all solutions to Einstein gravity are also solutions to BWHD gravity.
 Thus, it can be regarded as an HD generalization of Einstein gravity.
-Besides, as an effective theory of ``quantum gravity" on the branes, it can help us to explore novel quantum effects of gravity and study the black hole information paradox in double holography \cite{Chen:2020uac}.
+Besides, as an effective theory of ``quantum gravity" on the branes, it can help us to explore novel quantum effects of gravity \cite{Emparan:2020znc, Panella:2024sor} and study the black hole information paradox in double holography \cite{Chen:2020uac}.

 The paper is organized as follows.
 Section 2 formulates our approach based on double holography and RHEE.
 To test our approach, we reproduce the HEE of curvature-squared gravity.
 In section 3, we derive the HEE of cubic BWHD gravity by applying our method.
 This is the main result of this paper.
 Section 4 tests the cubic entropy formula by comparing it with Wald entropy, HEE without/with extrinsic curvatures, and HEE under field redefinition.
 Section 5 studies the HEE of quartic BWHD gravity in flat space with constant extrinsic curvatures.
 Finally, we conclude with some discussions in section 6.